breez/breez-sdk-greenlight/libs/sdk-bindings/README.md

 # breez-sdk-bindings

 This project provides bindings for breez-sdk to various languages.
-Currently supported languges are kotlin & swift.
-For kotlin & swift, we are using [uniffi](https://github.com/mozilla/uniffi-rs).
+Currently supported languages are Kotlin & Swift for which we are using [UniFFI](https://github.com/mozilla/uniffi-rs) to generate the bindings.

 ## prerequisite
 * Install the uniffi-bindgen binary version 0.22.0 on your system using: ```cargo install --version 0.22.0 uniffi_bindgen```